 The Antipasti della Casa included some lovely grilled sweet peppers and caponata but the rustici and mushrooms were horrible.
 The Agnello Siciliana (roast lamb with rosemary) was tough and the burnt roast potatoes were going soggy in the gravy, an insult for €18.
 The house Nero d’Avola (Campo Reale ’08) was good (B+).
 Got some free, very dry fig rolls and amaretti at the end.
 Had to make them switch off the music because the speakers were so bad on the small terrace.
 Total cost, with an amaro, €49, a rip off as far as I was concerned.

 Trattoria ai Normanni (Intermediate D), 25 Piazza Vittoria

-Ristorante Pizzeria Peppino (Intermediate C), 49 Pizza Castelnuovo, at the end of Via dell Liberta
+Ristorante Pizzeria Peppino (Intermediate C), 49 Pizza Castelnuovo, at the end of Via dell Liberta, NOW CLOSED

 Red chequed tablecloths in a tunnel like room.
 Owner was rather pushy.
 Had a very doughy pizza for €5 and paid nearly the same for water and cover.
 Other food (and places) probably better.